ONE WRITER’S JOURNEY

 Then I heard the voice of the Lord saying, “Whom shall I send?
 And who will go for us?”
 And I said, “Here am I. Send me!”
 ISAIAH 6:8

 I hustled and pitched my vision and plan and raised more than sufficient funds to resurrect the organization.
-We expanded programming to address root causes of poverty and empower the underemployed and unemployed in the inner city.
+I expanded programming to address root causes of poverty and empower the underemployed and unemployed in the inner city.
 I re-organized and moved the organization out of an office building and into an apartment above a café on a busy street in the heart of the city.
-We greatly expanded programming and facilitated hundreds into formal education and careers by teaching goal setting and the importance of a having a plan in place to realize one’s goals of college admission, graduation and a meaningful career.
+We greatly expanded the number of sites at which we delivered programming and facilitated hundreds into formal education and careers by teaching goal setting and the importance of a having a plan in place to realize one’s goals of a meaningful career and a successful life.
+It was an amazing time with too many extraordinary experiences to remember.
+I later was National Director of Community Programs for a nonprofit.

 I find inspiration from such minds as Johnny Cash, Jimi Hendrix, The Dalai Lama and Thomas Merton.
-However, I look to Jesus Christ, the Son of God, My Lord and Savior, for enlightenment and wisdom.
+However, I look to Jesus Christ, the Son of God, My Lord and Savior, for enlightenment, wisdom and redemption.
 I am a Christ follower.

 For you were called to freedom, brothers and sisters; only do not use your freedom as an opportunity for self-indulgence, but through love serve one another.
 GALATIANS 5:13